-Over the years working as a Psychologist, I have been shocked by the number of mums I see who can’t answer one simple question, “what do you do for yourself’?’’.
+Over the years I have been shocked by the number of mums I see who can’t answer one simple question, “what do you do for yourself?’’.
 These mums can talk for hours about their children’s routines and all the activities that their children do but for themselves, there is nothing, zip, nada.
 Beautiful mothers, intelligent women forgetting about one very important thing; themselves.

 Mummy Time is not a luxury it is a necessity.

 If we do not look after ourselves, we will burn out, if we burn out then we will not be able to be the best parent for our children.
-Too many mother’s talk about feeling guilty if they leave their children to spend time doing something for themselves, they find it hard to relax without their children around them.
-This thinking needs to change, all mother’s including you, need to know that to be the best person and the best mother you can be, you need time to yourself, time to release the stressors of the day, time to just be you.
+Too many mother’s talk about feeling guilty if they leave their children to spend time doing something for themselves.
+They find it hard to relax without their children around them.
+This thinking needs to change.
+All mother’s, including you, need to know that to be the best person and the best mother you can be, you need time to yourself.
+You need time to release the stressors of the day, time to just be you.

-Mummy time can occur in many ways, it can be as simple as going for a ten-minute walk or sitting outside on the grass reading a book while your baby naps.
-It can be joining a gym and using the childcare facilities, it can be catching up with a girlfriend for a walk or a coffee.
+Mummy time can occur in many ways.
+It can be as simple as going for a ten-minute walk or sitting outside on the grass reading a book while your baby naps.
+Maybe you could join a gym and use the childcare facilities.
+You could catch up with a girlfriend for a walk or a coffee.
 It just needs to be a time where you can take a breath, step out of the world of being a mum and be yourself again for a moment.
 For the mums who have family lining up to babysit, use them, go out for dinner, see a movie.
 For those who don’t, find one, yes it might add an expense to your night out but trust me, it will still be a cheaper option than needing to see a Psychologist later on when you have burnt out.

-So please if you are reading this, don’t just dismiss it, don’t put it off, grab your schedule and write in your calendar what you are going to add into your life this week and every week for mummy time and start it today.
+So please, if you are reading this, don’t just dismiss it, don’t put it off.
+Grab your calendar and write in what you are going to add into your life this week and every week for mummy time and start it today.
 You will be healthy and happier, and this will flow into your parenting making you the best mummy you can possibly be.

 About the Author

 Donna has been working as a qualified Psychologist for over 15 years.
 She works with children, adolescents, adults and couples.
-Donna is based on the Gold Coast in a Private Practice called “The Couch Therapy Group“.
 She has written a self-help book called “Managing Your Stress Cup” and has a podcast “On the Couch with Donna Cameron”.
-Donna is passionate about helping people and presents them with practical strategies that they can understand.
-Donna wants to take the fear out of mental health and feels that when her clients understand the language of their emotions they can then make positive changes in their lives and for their mental health.